-A well-designed website should be accompanied with excellent user experience.
+A well-designed website should be accompanied by an excellent user experience.
 One of the first things you must do is to identify any broken links on your website and fix them.
 You can use services like W3C Link Checker or LinkTiger.
 Having broken links not only reflects poorly on your website, but it indicates that the website owner isn’t serious about his work.
 The same thing applies to the quality of content on your website.
 Avoid grammar issues or typo errors in your copy.
 If you aren’t confident enough, take help from a professional copywriter.
 Remember that all of us have our strengths and weaknesses.

 Common problems to look at:

 - Complicated navigation: If a user has to spend a couple of seconds in finding your menu, you aren’t doing a good job with the navigation.
 Keep it as simple as possible.

 - Choosing a lousy font scheme: While some fonts may appear better than others, your audience is accustomed to a certain type of fonts, and finding different typography might look dubious.
 Stick with the regular font styles, taking into account browser support and readability.

 - Not having a responsive design: Mobile searches outrank desktop searches in modern times, so having a responsive design is of utmost importance.
 Furthermore, you have to ensure quick loading time on mobile devices, preferably less than four seconds.